devnetX-Development/devnetXLOG/README.md

 void HALT(const char *fmt, ...);
 ```
 Sends the predefined HALT message over Serial followed by your message.
 The message can be formatted using printf-style syntax.
+The ```fmt``` (template) will be stored in flash (PROGMEM).
-Puts the MCU in a simple endless loop and provides no power saving features.
+Puts the MCU in a simple endless loop.
+Provides no power saving features.

 ## Feature Levels
 devnetXLOG can be configured to display multiple information before your printf-styled output using the provided ```LOG(...)``` command.